sunpy/sunpy/doc/source/guide/database.rst

 instantiate a new :class:`Database` object.
 The first parameter of ``Database`` receives one mandatory argument: A URL which describes how to connect to the database.
-This value is directly passed to :func:`sqlalchemy.create_engine`; refer to its documentation for more information about the allowed syntax.
+This value is directly passed to :func:`sqlalchemy.create_engine`.
+The supported formal of this URL is described by the documentation of :func:`sqlalchemy.create_engine` as
+follows:

+    "The string form of the URL is ``dialect+driver://user:password@host/dbname[?key=value..]``, where
+    dialect is a database name such as ``mysql``, ``oracle``, ``postgresql``, etc., and driver the name of a DBAPI, such as ``psycopg2``, ``pyodbc``, ``cx_oracle``, etc."

 The database object in our example connects to a new SQLite database with the file name "sunpydata.sqlite" in the current directory.
 Note that a connection is only established when it's really needed, i.e. if some query is sent to the database to read from it.
 Transactions can also be committed explicitly using the :meth:`Database.commit` method.

     >>> from sunpy.database import Database
     >>> database = Database('sqlite:///sunpydata.sqlite')